 - Uncover and stir shrimp.
 Cook an additional 1-2 minutes until just done.
 Shrimp will be curled and will turn pink.

-- Drain and garnish with more Old Bay seasoning, if desired.
+- Drain again and add to a platter.
+Garnish with more Old Bay seasoning, if desired.
 Serve with dip.

 Notes